Wanderer8172/Wanderer8172/README.md

 - 👋 Hi, I’m @Wanderer8172
 - 🇹🇷 ı'm turkhish♥️
-- I only come here out of curiosity and for scripts.
+- I only come here out of curiosity and for roblox cheats.
 - ai love u<3

 <!---